flame-engine/flame/doc/forge2d.md

 Now you have to make an implementation of `ContactCallback` where you set which two types that it should react when they come in contact.
-If you have two `BodyComponent`s named `Ball` and `Wall` and you want to do something when they come in contact you would do like this:
+If you have two `BodyComponent`s named `Ball` and `Wall` and you want to do something when they come in contact, you could do something like this:

 ```dart
 class BallWallCallback implements ContactCallback<Ball, Wall> {